DOGE28/Zerto-Upgrade-Tutorial/README.md

 > Before proceeding, please consult with the [Zerto Compatibility Matrix](https://www.zerto.com/myzerto/support/interoperability-matrix/) to ensure that your environment is compatible with the upgrade process

 > [!CAUTION]
 > This migration is only possible using vCenter and vCenter Cloud Director.
 If you are using a different hypervisor, this upgrade path WILL NOT be possible for you.
-Additional platforms will be supported in future releases.
+Additional platforms will be supported in future migration tool releases.

 ## Pre-Migration